-A Discretionary purchase is the acquisition of supplies or services of up to $1,500.
+A Discretionary purchase is the acquisition of supplies or services of up to $2,500.
 Purchasing Agents may make discretionary purchases without prior approval of the Executive Committee, provided those purchases do not exceed the amount currently available in the approved budget.

-Incidental Purchases ($1,500 to $10,000.00)
+Micro Purchases ($2,500 to $15,000.00)

-An incidental purchase is the acquisition of supplies or services of up to $10,000.00 and is referred to as the micro-purchase threshold under the Federal Acquisition Regulation (FAR) 2.101.
+An acquisition of supplies or services of up to $15,000.00 is referred to as a micro-purchase under the Federal Acquisition Regulation (FAR) 2.101.

-Purchasing Agents may make incidental purchases without prior approval of the Executive Committee, provided those purchases do not exceed the amount currently available in the approved budget, and provided that the Purchasing Agent first receives written approval from a second Purchasing Agent.
+Purchasing Agents may make micro purchases without prior approval of the Executive Committee, provided those purchases do not exceed the amount currently available in the approved budget, and provided that the Purchasing Agent first receives written approval from a second Purchasing Agent.

-Minor Purchases (between $10,000.00 and $250,000.00)
+Minor Purchases (between $15,000.00 and $350,000.00)